Carrot Cake Sheet Cake

 Variations

-- Nut-Free Version: If you want to skip the nuts, go right ahead—this cake is just as delicious without them.
+- Nut-Free Version: If you want to skip the nuts, go right ahead; this cake is just as delicious without them.
 The walnuts add a bit of crunch, but if you prefer a smooth texture, leaving them out won’t change the structure of the cake.

 - Spiced Up: Love a bolder spice profile?
 Try adding a pinch of ground ginger or a dash of cloves for extra warmth.
 Some people even like a bit of cardamom for a slightly floral note.
-Just a little goes a long way, so start small—you can always add more next time if you love it!
+Just a little goes a long way, so start small, you can always add more next time if you love it!

 - Raisin Lover’s Delight: If you grew up with carrot cake that always had raisins in it, go ahead and toss some in.
 They add a little chewiness and extra sweetness, balancing the spices beautifully.
-Golden raisins work especially well, but regular ones are great, too.
-Soak them in warm water or a splash of rum before adding them to keep them plump and soft.

 - Maple Cream Cheese Frosting: For a slightly different spin on the frosting, swap out the vanilla extract for maple extract or add a drizzle of real maple syrup.
 It brings a subtle caramel-like depth that pairs beautifully with the spices in the cake.